kristjanjansen/webp/README.md

 Summary:
 * Although Opera Mini Modernizr tests can not be trusted, it supports WebP with no problems.
 Image scaling / centering needs extra work.
 * img fallback works but causes browsers to load **both** WebP and JPG that renders the method pretty useless.
-* background-image fallback works best, but injecting CSS for content / CMS integration can be troublesome.
+* background-image fallback works best but making it work with content / CMS integration can be troublesome.

 ### Using custom image